raccoonwannafly/raccoonwannafly/README.md

 ## Learning to be a web dev.

 - 🌱 I’m currently learning VueJS, ReactJS and NodeJS
-- :handshake: You can reach me via nctaiofficial@gmail.com
+- :handshake: You can reach me at nctaiofficial@gmail.com

 <!---